tconbeer/harlequin-web/src/docs/adapters.md

 ## Core Adapters

-Core adapters are created and maintained by the maintainers of Harlequin.
+Core adapters are created and maintained by the maintainer of Harlequin, Ted Conbeer.

 - [DuckDB](duckdb/index)
 - [SQLite](sqlite/index)